Skip to content

 Note

 The information below requires some JavaScript knowledge.
-In most cases all you need is to copy relevant snippet from the documentation or KB to achieve desired behavior
+In most cases, all you need to do is copy the relevant snippet from the documentation or Knowledge Base (KB) to achieve the desired behavior.

-Custom column actions are processed in the OnRVLScriptStep function that should be defined in the User.js file or in the custom library.
+Custom column actions are processed in the OnRVLScriptStep function, which should be defined in the User.js file or in a custom library.

 function OnRVLScriptStep(item, place, status, ctx, stackItem)

 The function is mostly intended for internal use.
-Here you need information about the following parameters:
+You will need information about the following parameters:

-• item - current RVL action item.
-We need to use the following property of this item:
+• item - The current RVL action item.
+You need to use the following properties of this item:

-• item.Startrow - First RVL row for given item (in RVL each statement takes one or more rows).
+• item.Startrow - The first RVL row for a given item (in RVL, each statement takes one or more rows).

-• item.Startrow.SheetRowIndex - Row index in the current sheet.
+• item.Startrow.SheetRowIndex - The row index in the current sheet.

-• item.Startrow.Ext - The structure, containing values for rows H, I and J, i.e.:
+• item.Startrow.Ext - A structure containing values for columns H, I, J, etc. For example:

-• place - One of "before" - callback just before executing row action, "after" - callback called after action has just been done.
+• place - One of "before" (a callback executed just before the row's action) or "after" (a callback executed just after the action is complete).

 See Also